Pinsetter: Brunswick A series

-Brunswick GS series pinsetters
+Brunswick GS series

 The GSX is Brunswick's current pinsetter.
 It uses a conveyor belt on the pit floor to move the pins to a vertical elevator system similar to those on AMF 82 series pinspotters, while the ball exits the pit at the side through a ball door.
 Pins are loaded using a combination of belts.
 The ball-return system uses an under-lane accelerator as opposed to a lift.
 It lowers the pin table on every cycle to determine scoring.

 The original model in the GS series (GS stands for Game Setter) was the GS-10, principally designed by Augusti Schmid in Scherzenbach, Switzerland to promote the sport of bowling in Europe.
 In 1984, Brunswick Bowling & Billiards Corporation acquired the rights to manufacture and sell the GS-10.
 The mechanical portion of the pinsetter was originally manufactured in the Brunswick plant in Stockach, Germany; in 1999, it was relocated to Hungary.
 The electronic control system is manufactured in Michigan, near the Brunswick plant in Muskegon, Michigan.
 Subsequent models are: